josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_global_classes.md

 >
 > The file name must match the class name in **case-sensitive** fashion.
 > For example, a global class named "MyNode" must have a file name of
-> MyNode.cs, not myNode.cs.
+> `MyNode.cs`, not `myNode.cs`.
 >

-The MyNode type will be registered as a global class with the same name as the type's name.
+The `MyNode` type will be registered as a global class with the same name as the type's name.

 @Image(source: "globalclasses_addnode.png")

-The Select a Node window for the MyNode exported property filters the list of nodes in the scene to match the assignment restriction.
+The Select a Node window for the `MyNode` exported property filters the list of nodes in the scene to match the assignment restriction.

 ```